 - (for significant changes) accepting the changed arrangements; or

 - purchasing an alternative trip from us, of a similar standard to that originally booked if available.
 We will offer you at least one alternative trip of equivalent or higher standard for which you will not be asked to pay any more than the price of the original trip.
 If this trip is in fact cheaper than the original one, we will refund the price difference.
-If you do not wish to accept the trip we specifically offer you, you may choose any of our other then available trips.
-You must pay the applicable price of any such trip.
-This will mean your paying more if it is more expensive or receiving a refund if it is cheaper; or
+If you do not wish to accept the trip we specifically offer you, you may choose any of our other then available trips but you must pay the applicable price of any such trip.
+This will mean you paying more if it is more expensive or receiving a refund if it is cheaper;

 Please note, the above options are not available where any change made is a minor one.

-Very rarely, we may be forced by "force majeure" (see paragraph 12) to change or terminate your trip after departure but before the scheduled end of your time away.
-This is extremely unlikely but if this situation does occur, we regret we will be unable to make any refunds (unless we obtain any refunds from our suppliers), pay you any compensation or meet any costs or expenses you incur as a result.
+Very rarely, we may be forced by "force majeure" (see paragraph 13) to change or terminate your trip after departure but before the scheduled end of your time away.
+If this situation does occur, we regret we will be unable to make any refunds (unless we obtain any refunds from our suppliers), pay you any compensation or meet any costs or expenses you incur as a result.

-In these booking conditions, "force majeure" means any event which we or the supplier of the service(s) in question could not, even with all due care, foresee or avoid.
-Such events may include, whether actual or threatened, war, riot, civil strife, terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire and all similar events outside our control.
+13. In these booking conditions, "force majeure" means any event which we or the supplier of the service(s) in question could not, even with all due care, foresee or avoid.
+Such events may include, whether actual or threatened, war, riot, civil strife, terrorist activity, industrial dispute, natural or nuclear disaster, significant risks to human health such as the outbreak of serious disease at the travel destination, adverse weather conditions, fire and all similar events outside our control.
 Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our obligations under our contract with you is prevented or affected by or you otherwise suffer any damage, loss or expense of any nature as a result of "force majeure".

-'force majeure' as defined in paragraph 12 above.
+- 'force majeure' as defined in paragraph 13 above

 The promises we make to you about the services we have agreed to provide or arrange as part of our contract - and the laws and regulations of the country in which your claim occurred - will be used as the basis for deciding whether the services in question had been properly provided.
 If the particular services which gave rise to the claim or complaint complied with local laws and regulations applicable to those services at the time, the services will be treated as having been properly provided.
 This will be the case even if the services did not comply with the laws and regulations of the UK which would have applied had those services been provided in the UK.
 The exception to this is where the claim concerns the absence of a safety feature which might lead a reasonable participant to refuse to take the trip in question.